 SSTP has limited configurability and does not stand out among available protocols.

 What is the best VPN protocol?

 OpenVPN offers 256-bit AES encryption with best-in-class security algorithms, giving you extensive cloaking abilities and an impenetrable layer protecting your digital footprint.
 The codebase has been publicly audited and checked for bugs, implementation errors, and backdoors.
-As such, the security of OpenVPN is among the most respected.

 Mobile users will also be well-served by IKEv2, which offers similar speed, reliability, and security to OpenVPN.

 Given different environments, internet speeds, or network configurations, different VPN protocols will perform better.
 Lightway is one of the fastest protocols available, alongside OpenVPN and IKEv2.
 Without its layer of encryption, PPTP could be called the fastest VPN protocol, but we don’t recommend you use it and will not make it available in the apps.

 Lightway, IKEv2, L2TP, and OpenVPN are all secure protocols, but the title of the most secure VPN protocol should go to Lightway, which uses wolfSSL, a well-established cryptography library that is FIPS 140-2 validated—which means it has been rigorously vetted by third parties.
 Lightway will soon be open-sourced so that it can be transparently and widely scrutinized for security vulnerabilities.

 OpenVPN is also recommended, because it has been extensively audited by multiple neutral experts.
 Its open-source implementations are available for anyone to inspect and improve.

 What VPN protocol should I use?